danelahman/lograc-2022/README.md

 VS Code extension, and instruct VS Code to use the (experimental) Agda Language Server (see the previous link for instructions to set this up).

-After enabling the Agda Language Server and restaring VS Code, the `agda-mode` extension will download the Agda Language Server the next time you attempt to typecheck an Agda file.
+After enabling the Agda Language Server and restarting VS Code, the `agda-mode` extension will download the Agda Language Server the next time you attempt to typecheck an Agda file.